 Among his positions at the Department of Foreign Affairs and International Trade (DFAIT) in Ottawa, Mr. Copeland has worked as Senior Intelligence Analyst, South and Southeast Asia; Deputy Director for International Communications; Director for Southeast Asia; Senior Advisor, Public Diplomacy; Director of Strategic Communications Services; and, Senior Advisor, Strategic Policy and Planning.
 He was DFAIT representative to the Association of Professional Executives (APEX) 2001-06.

-Mr. Copeland is Visiting Professor at the Diplomatic Academy of Vienna, and has taught at Loughboruugh University London’s Institute of Diplomacy and International Governance (UK); the University of Ottawa’s Graduate School of Public and International Affairs: the London Academy of Diplomacy (University of East Anglia, UK); Otago University (NZ) and at diplomatic training institutions around the world.
+Mr. Copeland recently completed a four year term as Visiting Professor at the Diplomatic Academy of Vienna (2014 – 18), and has taught at Loughboruugh University London’s Institute of Diplomacy and International Governance (UK); the University of Ottawa’s Graduate School of Public and International Affairs: the London Academy of Diplomacy (University of East Anglia, UK); Otago University (NZ) and at diplomatic training institutions around the world.
 Consulting clients include the governments of Canada, New Zealand, Malaysia, Thailand, Quebec and numerous NGOs.
 He serves as a peer reviewer for University of Toronto Press, the International Journal and The Hague Journal of Diplomacy, and is a member of the Editorial Board of the journal Place Branding and Public Diplomacy and the Advisory Board of the Canadian Foreign Policy Journal.
 From 2009-11 he was Adjunct Professor and Senior Fellow at the University of Toronto’s Munk School of Global Affairs and in 2009 was a Research Fellow at the University of Southern California’s Center on Public Diplomacy.

 Mr. Copeland grew up in downtown Toronto, and received his formal education at the University of Western Ontario (Gold Medal, Political Science; Chancellor’s Prize, Social Sciences) and the Norman Paterson School of International Affairs (Canada Council Special MA Scholarship).
 He has spent years backpacking on six continents, and enjoys travel, photography, arts and the outdoors.